restlabs/base-infra/README.md

 - Terraform 1.0+

 ### Prequistes
+Create an S3 bucket and dynamodb table to serve as a remote backends for terraform.
 Configure AWS credentials by using either environment variables or credentials file.

+Log into AWS or use the the AWSCLI and set the following parameters in Systems Manager Parameter Store in us-east-1 region.
+These parameters are used by base-deploy to create a terraform backend config file.
+Fill in the parameters based on your environment.
+You can change the region for base-deploy to check by editing this [line](https://github.com/pafable/base-infra/blob/main/base-infra-deployer/src/deployer/base_infra_deployer.py#L19).

+- /account/owner/email
+- /account/owner
+- /account/region
+- /tools/terraform/state/bucket
+- /tools/terraform/state/dynamodb

 ## Instructions:
 ### Building the project